calvbore/zk-hello-world-noir/README.md

 ---
 ## Checkpoint 4: Frontend Secret Committer

+Now let's use our front end to actually interact with the smart contract and circuit we just developed!
+Here you'll commit to a secret that will be hidden within the merkle tree stored in your smart contract.

 Click on the `MerkleUI` tab in your front end.
 You'll see two main components on the page.

 <img src="https://github.com/user-attachments/assets/5e8a1cf0-d528-4c47-b954-6f933550b8c7" width="500">